Important

 Deploy Kafka Connect Connectors

-SingleStore provides full support for custom Kafka Connect connectors and enables organizations to deploy and configure them with complete control over configuration and management.
+SingleStore provides full support for custom Kafka Connect connectors and enables deploying and configuring them with complete control over configuration and management.

 Enable Kafka Connect Pipelines